stackArmor/DocMachina/README.md

 Users can only affect their own data

 ### 6. User Guide / Functionality
 Upon launch, DocMachina is designed to dynamically scan the /packs folder to determine what buttons to display in the Main Menu on the landing page.
 Clicking a pack's button from the main menu launches the general intake for that pack.
 Save/Next will then take the user to the customer's dashboard.
 The app will then scan the the pack's own intakes/folder (future feature: and otherintakes/folder) to dynamically determine what to display in the dashboard sections.
-Each pack will be diffferent depending on its purpose.
+Each pack will be different depending on its purpose.

 #### 6.1 Updating DocMachina.
 To maintain DocMachina's key feature of local-always, the app and packs are not designed for auto-updates.